daler/trackhub/README.rst

 Flexibility
 ~~~~~~~~~~~
 Sensible defaults make it easy to build a functioning track hub.
-These defaults
+However, these
-can always be overridden for complex configurations or when more precise
+defaults can always be overridden for complex configurations or when more
-control is needed.
+precise control is needed.
+For example, by default a track's `name` also
+becomes the `shortLabel`, `longLabel` and `filename` of the track in the hub
+unless any of these are overridden by the user.

 Easy track documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Write track hub documentation in ReStructured Text, and it is converted to HTML, connected to the track and uploaded with the rest of the hub.
+This allows for programmatically including content without the tedium of writing HTML by hand.

 Extensible
 ~~~~~~~~~~
 The framework provided by `trackhub` can be extended as new hub functionality is
 added to the UCSC Genome Browser.

-Full documentation can be found at
-https://daler.github.io/trackhub.
-The code in the documentation is run as part
+Full documentation can be found at https://daler.github.io/trackhub.
+The code
-of the test suite to guarantee correctness.
+in the documentation is run as part of the test suite to guarantee correctness.

 .. _basic-example: